takafumihoriuchi/ArtificialLife/README.md

 # ArtificialLife
 - a repository constructed of multiple small-size projects
 - for learning the fundamentals of artificial intellingence and artificial life
-- aiming to become a real programmer through these projects

 ## to run
 install Scala